9 Benefits of Crawl Space Encapsulation

-Encapsulation, on the other hand, is a wall-to-wall solution that ensures moisture and water don’t enter your crawl space and wreak havoc.
-A heavy-duty polyethylene barrier is used in the process.
-Though optional, encapsulation is the perfect antidote for mold and musty odors, and it creates an unattractive environment for dust mites and gnawing pests.
+Encapsulation, on the other hand, is a comprehensive solution that ensures moisture won’t enter your crawl space and wreak havoc.
+A heavy-duty polyethylene vapor barrier is used to cover the crawl space walls and floor.

 Benefits of Under-House Encapsulation

-A home with an insulated and encapsulated home requires less energy to keep it warm or cool.
+A home with a properly encapsulated and insulated home requires less energy to keep it warm or cool.
 The reason is encapsulation creates a constant temperature between the upper living area and the below-grade area.
 As a result, you won’t have to run your HVAC for long to attain the desired room temperature.
 This translates into less energy consumption, which lowers energy bills.

 Mold and mildew thrive in damp and dark areas.
-They like to eat dead or decaying organic materials like wood, cardboard, and dead insects, which enter this area via vents.
-Mold releases spores that enter the living space above, causing respiratory problems like asthma.
-Crawl space encapsulation deters mold growth as it cuts off moisture, which creates the ideal condition for them.
+They like to eat dead or decaying organic materials like wood and dead insects that enter this area via vents.
+Mold releases spores that enter the living space above, worsening respiratory problems like asthma.
+Crawl space encapsulation and dehumidification deters mold growth as it cuts off the moisture it needs to survive.